System Design: Building a Real-Time Chat Application

 }

-Batch notifications if a user has many unread messages.
-Nobody wants 50 separate push alerts.
+Batch notifications if a user has many unread messages, because nobody wants 50 separate push alerts.
+A common pattern is to coalesce on a short timer — “3 new messages from Priya” instead of three separate buzzes.

 Conclusion